rst2pdf/rst2pdf/doc/manual.rst

     .. raw:: pdf

-       IncludePDF path/to/file.pdf
+       IncludePDF path/to/file.pdf 90 yes

-This will take that PDF, cut it out matching the current frame and insert its contents in the current document.
+This will take that PDF and insert its contents in the current document.
 Any titles/sections in the included document will **not** be part of the main document's structure.

+The 90 means "rotate the PDF 90 degrees clockwise" and the "yes" means to cut the current page margins off the inserted PDF.
+That way if the inserted PDF has similar page size and frame positions as the main document it should look ok-ish.

+The default is no rotation and cutting the page margins.

 What happens with page counters, unusual page templates and so on is still in flux.
 This feature is experimental.